 Students who are admitted to either the PA or the CSM pre-master program.
 Students in the MPS pre-master need to take Bestuurskundig Onderzoek (Nederlandstalig);

 Or, Students who are enrolled in the minor ‘Public Administration: Multilevel Governance’

 What makes research academic?
 What is the role of theory development in the social sciences?
 How does one translate abstract concepts into observable indicators?
 This course offers an introduction to the fundamentals of social science research, with a particular focus on the field of public administration.
 Using examples from research in public administration, we explore the differences and similarities between qualitative and quantitative approaches to the social sciences.
 We will discuss the role of theory, ideas about causality, and issues of measurement.
 We will also discuss a range selection of research techniques employed in the social sciences.
 Finally, we will consider the importance of research design, including the formulation of a strong research question, the development of a theoretical framework, and the selection of an appropriate methodology to carry out the project.
-This course will not only help students develop the skills to critically assess the methodological underpinnings of research presented in academic books and articles, but also introduces them to the methodological skills required for their Master’s thesis.
+This course will not only help students develop the skills to critically assess the methodological underpinnings of research presented in academic books and articles, but also introduces them to the methodological skills required for future research projects.

 By the end of this course, students will be able to:

 Situate a research project within quantitative and qualitative traditions of social research;